 The other thing you need to do is to open up your Task Manager on your Windows menu, click on processes and look for the memory and CPU options.
 There you’ll find all the running programs that are consuming your laptop resources.
 There may appear some background programs that you don’t use and frozen sites.
 Click on the End-Task option to add up more value to your laptop performance.

 Tons of Temporary files

 Here’s a simple thing that some of you might don’t know.
-When you run any programs or visit any website on your laptop, there are some temporary files that get stored on the hard drive of your computer.
+When you run any programs or visit any website on your laptop, some temporary files get stored on the hard drive of your computer.
 Whereas, on older laptops, this junk is large in number which eventually affects your laptop response time.

 There’s one simple step you need to conduct.
 Open up the windows disk cleanup utility which will help to delete those unwanted files.

 However, this tool isn’t that convenient in flushing all of those files.
 You need to delete the rest of the files manually.

 Go to Start Menu, using the search bar type in %temp%.
 You’ll find a temp folder on the menu.
 Select all of the files inside the folder and delete them.
 Still, some files are not going to be deleted.
 Skipping them is the only option that you have.